neherlab/pangraph/docs/docs/pypangraph/t08-interesting-junction.md

 We found multiple junctions with this specific accessory length and low number of non-empty paths, indicative of a putative recent _Insertion Sequence_ insertion.

-## Coordinates of a junction on the genomes
+## Genomic coordinates of a junction

 The `positions()` method returns a `pandas.DataFrame` indexed by `(edge, isolate)`, with the genomic coordinates of the two flanking core blocks plus a strand flag.
 We slice on our edge of interest with `.loc`: